cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 > does (or doesn't) exist, I choose what to do?

 The problem with this question is that this type of conditional control flow ends up being non-deterministic.
-This means it's impossible for a script (or robot), to follow it 100% consistently.

-In general, there are only a handful of very specific situations where you _can_ create control flow.
-Asking to recover from errors is actually the same as asking for another `if/else` control flow.
+This means different test runs may behave differently, which makes them less deterministic and consistent.
+In general, there are only a handful of very specific situations where you _can_ create control flow using Cypress commands.

 With that said, as long as you are aware of the potential pitfalls with control flow, it is possible to do this in Cypress!